Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Analytical Example and Numerical Experiments

 \begin{claim} The pacing functions $\mu: \Theta \to \R$ defined as $\mu(w,B) = \|w\| - 1$, for all $(w,B) \in \Theta$, is an equilibrium, i.e., $\beta^\mu$, as given in Definition \ref{definition_equilibrium}, is a SFPE. \end{claim}

 Since $H_\alpha^\mu(\cdot)$ is a strictly increasing function for all $\alpha \in A$, it is easy to check that $\mu(w,B)$ is the unique optimal to the dual optimization problem $\min_{t \in [0, \omega/ B_{\min}]} q(\mu, w, B, t)$ for all $(w,B) \in \delta(G)$.
-Therefore, this example falls under the purview of part 1 of Theorem~\ref{structural_prop}.
-As expected, conforming to Theorem~\ref{structural_prop}, the buyers whose weight vectors are co-linear get paced down to the same point on the unit arc, as shown in Figure \ref{figure_experiment_example}.
+Therefore, this example falls under the purview of part 1 of Proposition~\ref{structural_prop}.
+As expected, conforming to Proposition~\ref{structural_prop}, the buyers whose weight vectors are co-linear get paced down to the same point on the unit arc, as shown in Figure \ref{figure_experiment_example}.